-- Prosperity gospel inspires us to look at God who provides (Jehovah Jireh).
-However, it distracts the redemptive work of Jesus because it causes us to focus on earthly rewards rather than Christ, who is the source of ultimate joy.
+Although Prosperity Gospel inspires us to look at God who provides (Jehovah Jireh), it distracts the redemptive work of Jesus because it causes us to focus on earthly rewards rather than Christ, who is the source of ultimate joy.

 Preachers of Prosperity Gospel appear to encourage people toward God and bless the church and others.
 However, it says little or none about daily sanctification, which is more important than seeking a comfortable life.
 Repentance and faith are two sides of the Gospel; prosperity has nothing to do with it.

-Prosperity Gospel offers you EVERYTHING, that Satan offered Jesus.
+Prosperity Gospel offers EVERYTHING that Satan offered Jesus.

 Most charismatic preachers say, “It’s not just wealth but health!
 Only believe, leap, shout and clap—you will land on your feet praising God.”
 Jesus did say it’s about faith—but His life wasn’t lived like this.